alsahfiza/alsahfiza.github.io/_projects/Predicting Landmark Duration.md

     480w:    /assets/projects/landmark-pic.png
 # caption:     Hyde is a brazen two-column Jekyll theme.
 description: >
-  Photo sharing and photo storage services thrive on location data for the images uploaded by their users.
+  Photo sharing and storage services thrive on location data for the images uploaded by their users.
 Location data enables useful features like automatic tagging suggestions and organization of photos, greatly enhancing the user experience.
-However, many uploaded photos lack location metadata due to reasons like cameras lacking GPS or privacy concerns removing metadata.
 links:
   - title:   Demo
     url:     _posts/2021-06-30-landmark.md